itsnooshin/itsnooshin/README.md

 <p>

-I'm Nooshin, an Iranian front-end developer.
-It is enjoyable for me to learn what goes into programming.
-My passion is networking, joining new communities, and adding value to them ✨
+As an Iranian front-end developer, I take great pleasure in expanding my knowledge of programming and staying up-to-date with the latest industry developments.
+I am driven by my passion for networking, fostering new relationships, and contributing value to the communities I engage with.

 <div>